Mixtures of SubExperts for Large Language Continual Learning: Our Mixtures of SubExperts (MoSEs)

 \subsection{Mixtures of SubExperts}

-Similar to LoRA, sparse Mixture-of-SubExperts (MoSEs) are augmented with pre-trained parameters at selected transformer attention layers.
-Each MoSE layer consists of a pool of $N$ sub-neural experts and a trainable sparse routing function.
-For a given input representation $\bm{x}$, the sparse router computes a score vector $\hat{R}(\bm{x}) \in \mathbb{R}^N$ that weights the relevance of each sparse expert $\hat{E}(\bm{x})$.
+Similar to LoRA, sparse MoSEs are augmented with pre-trained parameters at selected transformer attention layers.
+Each MoSE attention layer consists of a pool of $N$ sub-neural experts and a trainable \textbf{S}parse \textbf{R}outing (\textbf{SR}) function.
+For a given input representation $\bm{x}$, the sparse router computes a score vector $\hat{R}(\bm{x}) \in \mathbb{R}^N$ that weights the relevance of each \textbf{S}ub\textbf{E}xpert (\textbf{S}\textbf{E}) $\hat{E}(\bm{x})$.
 A sparse top-$k$ selection is applied to activate only the most relevant experts: